Has there ever been a better time to sell video tutorials online?

 You might be able to get the issue resolved temporarily, but when more students use the website simultaneously again, they will face the same problem.
 This will affect the legitimacy of your content and your brand name as well.

-You cannot simply upload a video and expect to be finished.
+You cannot simply upload a video and expect it to be finished.
 Your video needs to be compatible with different devices, smartphones, computers, and even smart TVs.

 Hence, converting your video to every format you can think of is essential.
 This means that you will need a load of GBs- this is another problem.